tara-salman/Risk-Security-Metric/README.md

 The major contributions of the paper are in building a new evaluation metric for security application based on different applications requirements

 Paper file include the paper directory
-Dataset file include the dataset to be used for machine learning Example file is for virtualizations for different metrics (Fig. 1 in the paper) Core file is for ML codes
+Datasets file include the dataset to be used for machine learning Example file is for virtualizations for different metrics (Fig. 1 in the paper) Core file is for ML codes